Is Rising Housing Inventory in Dallas Good for First-Time Buyers in 2026?

 -

-Choice reduces pressure.
-Reduced pressure leads to better decisions.
+Reduced pressure leads to better long-term decisions.

-2. Less Competition Means Less Risk
+2. Lower Competition Reduces Risk

 -